kindohm/kindohm.com.older/_posts/2014/2014-02-05-50-tidal-patterns.md

 <p>Creating something every day with the same tool forces you to look at
 	what you're doing in new ways.
-In my case, I want to create a unique sound that is different from the past forty nine, but I have to use the exact same toolbox as the day before.</p>
+In my case, I want to create a unique sound that is different from the past 49, but I have to use the exact same toolbox as the day before.</p>

 <p>Eventually you get to a point where you run out of toolbox features to exploit and